HijenHEK/gymania/README.md

 ## run the servers

-<strong> we need to serve our app and run the websockets server </strong>
+<strong> we need to serve our app and run the websockets server + scheduled cron</strong>

     $ php artisan serve
     $ php artisan websockets:serve
+    $ php artisan schedule:work